Interested in playing Monopoly Plus against your friends, but you all have different consoles?

 And unfortunately, you can’t look at spin-off games like Monopoly Deal or Monopoly Madness as an alternative either – they’re equally console-locked, and can’t be played cross-platform.

 It’s one of the most frustrating parts of the online Monopoly experience, and hopefully, Ubisoft will look to get it resolved in the future.

 Until then, my best advice if you’re considering which console to buy is to always try to get the same one that your friends have, and if you already own your console then maybe it’s just time to organize a Monopoly night at someone’s house instead.

 The Bottom Line

-Unfortunately, playing Monopoly online cross-platform isn’t easy, although thanks to Stadia and the mobile game it isn’t totally impossible either.
+Unfortunately, playing Monopoly online cross-platform isn’t easy, although thanks to the mobile game it isn’t totally impossible either.

 More and more games are being designed with cross-platform play in mind, so we can only hope that any future versions of the game have this feature added in.

 Until then, give the mobile game a go, or see if you can convince your friends to all get the same version – the PC version is probably best for online Monopoly games since most people have a PC or laptop.
 And if that fails, and you live close enough to your friends, buy some snacks and break out the traditional board game instead.